-On-site wastewater reuse is need of time and can reduce water use in both urban and rural households.
+On-site wastewater reuse is the need of time and can reduce water use in both urban and rural households.
 At present, most homes use potable (drinkable) water for practically everything in the house and garden.

 We are literally flushing our drinking water down the toilet!